fortunejs/fortune/README.md

 })
 ```

-By default, the data is persisted in memory.
-There are adapters for databases such as [MongoDB](https://github.com/fortunejs/fortune-mongodb), [Postgres](https://github.com/fortunejs/fortune-postgres), and [NeDB](https://github.com/fortunejs/fortune-nedb).
-To make a request internally:
+To make a request internally using the API:

 ```js
 store.request({